tdwg/website/content/articles/2018/call-for-nominations/index.md

 ## Deadline

-Originally 30 August 2018, but extended **15 September 2018** to accomodate time for travel and consultation.
+Originally 30 August 2018; extended to **15 September 2018** to accomodate time for travel and consultations with colleagues.